tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 This impossible, uncontainable, unshuffled thing.

 I laughed.
 Short.
 Ragged.
 Ugly.
+It was all I could think to do.

-All this time, I thought I’d been reading a threat report, but I was wrong.
-I’d been reading a eulogy.
+All this time, I thought I’d been reading a threat report.

-An obituary for yours truly—all that was missing was a condolence [card](https://www.reddit.com/r/TalesFromTheCryptid/comments/jba8ww/story_master_list/).
+But I was wrong.

+I’d been reading my [eulogy](https://www.reddit.com/r/TalesFromTheCryptid/comments/jba8ww/story_master_list/).